CareenNaitore/Udacity-class/README.md

 # UDACITY CLASS
-THIS is a project i was able to acquire for generating soft skills on udacity class currently we are being prepared for class in HTML,CSS, python and java
+This is a project i was able to acquire for generating soft skills from different progrmas such as HTML,CSS, python and java The class is introduction to programming courses
-The class is introduction to software enginerring courses This includes:
+This includes:
 ## 1.HTML
 In this class we were taught by karl and Kelly.
 They took us through the proper build block of a HTML code: